 Section 23.1 Employees may obtain second jobs with another employer provided that:

 The Employee’s department head or designee is informed in writing of the second employment.
-An Employee must provide notice of the second employment prior to the Employee accepting outside employment.
+An Employee must provide notice of the second employment in writing through the completion and approval of the Second Employment Verification Form prior to the Employee accepting outside employment.

 The second employer is completely disassociated from the City and the performance of the work does not simultaneously benefit both the City and the second employer.